No-communication theorem

 In physics, the no-communication theorem (also referred to as the no-signaling principle) is a no-go theorem in quantum information theory.
 It asserts that during the measurement of an entangled quantum state, it is impossible for one observer to transmit information to another observer, regardless of their spatial separation.
 This conclusion preserves the principle of causality in quantum mechanics and ensures that information transfer does not violate special relativity by exceeding the speed of light.

 The theorem is significant because quantum entanglement creates correlations between distant events that might initially appear to enable faster-than-light communication.
-The no-communication theorem demonstrates that the failure of local causality does not imply that "spooky action at a distance," a phrase originally coined by Einstein, can be used to communicate faster than light.
+The no-communication theorem demonstrates that the failure of local causality does not imply that "spooky action at a distance," a phrase often attributed to Einstein, can be used to communicate faster than light.

 Informal overview

 The no-communication theorem states that, within the context of quantum mechanics, it is not possible to transmit classical bits of information by means of carefully prepared mixed or pure states, whether entangled or not.
 The theorem is only a sufficient condition that states that if the Kraus matrices commute then there can be no communication through the quantum entangled states and that this is applicable to all communication.
 From a relativity and quantum field perspective, also faster than light or "instantaneous" communication is disallowed.
 Being only a sufficient condition, there can be other reasons communication is not allowed.

 The basic premise entering into the theorem is that a quantum-mechanical system is prepared in an initial state with some entangled states, and that this initial state is describable as a mixed or pure state in a Hilbert space H. After a certain amount of time, the system is divided in two parts each of which contains some non-entangled states and half of the quantum entangled states, and the two parts become spatially distinct, A and B, sent to two distinct observers, Alice and Bob, who are free to perform quantum mechanical measurements on their portion of the total system (viz, A and B).
 The question is: is there any action that Alice can perform on A that would be detectable by Bob making an observation of B?
 The theorem replies 'no'.